MarcelFronczak/spotify-form/README.md

 //Project in progress

 Clone of spotify registration / login form built with React / Typescript / SCSS and Firebase Authentication.
+The only possibility to sign up / sign in is by providing email address and password.
+Google, Facebook and Apple buttons are disabled.

 Live Page: https://marcelfronczak.github.io/spotify-form/